 If the S-NODE RELEASE REQUEST ACKNOWLEDGE message includes the SCG UE History Information IE, the M-NG-RAN node shall, if supported, use the information to update UE History Information with PSCell history.

-Interaction with the Xn-U Address Indication procedure
+If the S-NODE RELEASE REQUEST message contains “LTM preparation” set in as Cause IE, the S-NG-RAN node shall, if supported, consider that the M-NG-RAN node has configured LTM to a UE, and that resources are to be kept until LTM CELL CHANGE NOTIFICATION message is received.Interaction with the Xn-U Address Indication procedure

 If the S-NG-RAN node provides data forwarding related information in the S-NODE RELEASE REQUEST ACKNOWLEDGE message for QoS flows mapped to DRBs configured with an SN terminated bearer option in the PDU Sessions To Be Released List - SN terminated IE, the M-NG-RAN node may decide to provide data forwarding addresses to the S-NG-RAN node and trigger the Xn-U Address Indication procedure as specified in TS 37.340 [8].